bmordue/chatting/README.md

 - model number of people requiring elder, # providing, length of time to train new practitioners, training capacity, cost to grow training capacity etc.

 # pictures

+Playing with dall-e for text to image instead of LLM chat models.

 Example usage.